Podcast Promotion

 18. Record a tagline with your guest

-Have you ever heard a celebrity plug a radio station?
-“I’m Taylor Swift and I love KIS108.”
 You can do the same with your podcast guests.
 These make great teasers without revealing the episode’s content, especially if your guests are well-known to your audience.
-(Pro tip: Stitch all of these plugs together to make intro.)
+This is powerful social proof!

 19. Add value on social media